microsoft/GLIP/README.md

 To distinguish between the two versions, we denote the version used by GLIP as ``ODinW-13`` and the version used by the CVinW workshop as ``ODinW-35``.

-This repo provides the necessary code to train and evaluate on ODinW.
-See instructions below.

 #### Download ODinW
 RoboFlow hosts all the original datasets.
 We are also hosting the datasets and provide a simple script the download all the data.
 ```